covit2019/analysis_codes/README.md

 ## Environment
 The author using these analysis codes with the following environment
-+ python 3.7 created with anaconda as python environment
++ Python 3.7 created with Anaconda
 + g++ 7.4 as C++ compiler